pip-services/pip-services-docs/content/en/dart/commons/data/any_value_array.md

 - **index**: int - index of the element to get.
 - **defaultValue**: DateTime - default value
-- **returns**: DateTime - Date value ot the element or given default value if theconversion is not supported.
+- **returns**: DateTime - Date value ot the element or given default value if the conversion is not supported.

 #### getAsDouble